Hani (singer): 2014–present: Solo career

 In October 2019 it was announced that Hani has signed with Sublime Artist Agency and that she would be making her film debut with her given name Ahn Hee-yeon.

 On January 21, 2020, Hani was announced to star in the web drama XX.
 The drama's first episode aired on January 24 and ran for 10 episodes.

 On August 11, 2020, Hani was announced to be starring in another web drama, How to Be Thirty, alongside Jung In-sun, Kang Min-hyuk, Song Jae-rim, Cha Min-ji, and Baek Sung-chul.
 It premiered on KakaoTV on February 23, 2021, with new episodes being released every Tuesday and Friday.

 On July 20, 2021, Hani was set to star in JTBC's upcoming series, Idol: The Coup, but due to her being tested positive for COVID-19, production was postponed until further notice.
 The drama is scheduled to air starting on November 8, 2021.

 Personal life

 On June 29, 2022, the agency confirmed that Hani has been in a relationship with psychiatrist Yang Jae-woong for 2 years.
 On June 1, 2024, Hani made an announcement on Instagram that the couple would be getting married.
+However, on September 3, 2024, the wedding was postponed indefinite, following a fatal patient incident at the hospital.